Foreign tax credit

 - Generation of employment.

-New regulatory framework for the Investment Promotion Law - Decree 143/018
+Regulatory framework for the Investment Promotion Law - Decree 268/020

-It is worth mentioning that the Executive Power issued a new regulatory framework for the Investment Promotion Law.
+It is worth mentioning that the Executive Power updated the regulatory framework for the Investment Promotion Law in 2020.
 In this regard, it establishes a transition period for the presentation of projects for which it is possible to opt to apply the previous regime (Decree Nbr.
-02/012).
+143/018).

-Regarding tax benefits, CIT exempted in each fiscal year may not exceed 60% of the tax, but in the case of new companies, this percentage increases to 80%.
-If convenient for the taxpayer, the computation term of the exoneration might be suspended for one or two years (depending on certain conditions).
+Regarding tax benefits, CIT exempted in each fiscal year may not exceed 90% of the tax.
+If convenient for the taxpayer, the computation term of the exoneration might be suspended for up to two years.

 The indicators established by the previous regime through which the tax benefit is determined remain in force, but the new provisions modify their burden in the matrix and the calculation method.

 Nevertheless, all investment projects could be assessed through a simplified matrix with only one indicator: job creation.

 - Exemption of CIT: From 42% to 69%.

 The calculation of the amount of CIT exemption and the effective period for this benefit is established on the basis of a score determined by the amount of investment committed (tranches) and the number of people to be employed.

 On 30 November 2022, the Commission for the Application of the Investment Law issued a document that adjusts the basic general criteria for the operation of Decree 268/020, which modifies the methodology for the calculation of certain indicators and the limits applicable to investments in utility vehicles, electric vehicles, and renewable energies.